 The District hires the most qualified personnel consistent with budget and staffing requirements and in compliance with School Board policy on equal employment opportunity and minority recruitment.
 The Superintendent is responsible for recruiting personnel and making hiring recommendations to the Board.
 If the Superintendent's recommendation is rejected, the Superintendent must submit another.
 The Superintendent may select personnel on a short-term basis for a specific project or emergency condition before the Board of Education's approval.
-No individual will be employed who has been convicted of a criminal offense listed in Section 5/21B-80(c) of the School Code.
+No individual will be employed who has been convicted of a criminal offense listed in No individual will be employed who has been convicted of a criminal offense listed in Section 5/21B-80(c) of the School Code.